github/docs/content/osmand/settings/general/display-language-ios.md

 ---
-title: "{% data variables.android-values.preferred_locale %}" on iOS
+title: "{% data variables.android-values.preferred_locale %} on iOS"
 versions: '*'
 ---
 Select preferred language for OsmAnd user interface.
 By default system device language is used.